All Episodes

 They are taking aim at prosperity.

-He said, Look, the Democrats have a war on winners.
+He said, look, the Democrats have a war on winners.

 The Democrats have a war on life's winners.

-Or as Dick Gephardt used to say, the winners of life's lotteries just an accident that some people do better than others.
+Or as Dick Gephardt used to say, the winners of life's lottery.

 And so there's all kinds of things that Democrats are aimed at here.